TorstenRobitzki/bluetoe/README.md

 ## L2CAP

 Bluetoe ships with its own link layer.
-Currently a link layer based on the nrf51422 is under construction and is already usable.
+Currently a link layer based on the nrf52832 is implemented and usable.
 The link layer implementation will be based and tested on an abstract device, called a scheduled radio and should be easily ported to similar hardware.
 As Bluetoe is a GATT server implementation, only that parts of the link layer are implemented, that are nessary.
 Bluetoe can easily adapted to any other existing L2CAP implementation (based on HCI for example).

 ## Current State